|

 be substantiated.
 However, some believe the second full moon

-holds the knowledge of the Goddess and is therefore contains
+holds the knowledge of the Grandmother Goddess (or the Crone)

 -

-- In other traditions the phases of the moon represent the
+- In other pagan traditions the phases of the moon represent

-the Full Moon the Grand Mother Goddess and the Blue Moon the
+the Full Moon the Grand Mother Goddess (which maybe one reason

 -